 Is the Baroque course for me?

-Applications are invited from proficient singers and confident players of gut-strung Baroque instruments (violin, viola and cello), with Baroque bows (some instruments and bows are available to hire), bass viol, violone, recorder, flute, oboe, bassoon, lute family and harpsichord/organ.
+Applications are invited from proficient singers and confident players of gut-strung Baroque instruments (violin, viola and cello), with Baroque bows (some instruments and bows are available to hire), bass viol, violone, flute, oboe, bassoon, lute family and harpsichord/organ.
 (Suitable keyboard instruments are provided.)
 Pitch: A=415.

 Players should have a good mastery of instrumental technique, but not necessarily any experience of Baroque playing.
 However, the wind players need to be fluent and confident on their Baroque instruments, able to sight-read solos with confidence.
 Continuo players should have a good knowledge of figured bass.

 Singers should be experienced and fluent sight-readers; they may be encouraged to take solo parts as well as singing in ensembles.

 Pre-existing groups are welcome to apply together, and may bring prepared music for coaching in some of the chamber music sessions.
 Non-singing/playing observers are welcome if we have space.

 26 July, 4pm: the course begins with a short lecture-recital by The Parley of Instruments in the College Chapel.

 29 July, 8pm: The Parley of Instruments will give a full-length evening concert at Emmanuel United Reformed Church, in central Cambridge.
 Preconcert talk by Dr Stephen Rose will start at 7pm.